gristlekinginc/metsci-site-v2/docs/tutorial-basics/005-adding-a-device.md

 # Add A Device

-### Step 1: Prepare the ChirpStack Console
+### Step 1: Gather The Details

-Here we are in our ChirpStack console, currently in the dashboard with nothing going on.
-Before we get started, you’ll need three things.
-I’m assuming you already have a device profile and an application set up, in this case, a soil moisture sensor.
-However, you’ll also need three other important pieces of information that come with every sensor.
+Before we get started, you'll need two things for every device on Helium, a `DEVEUI` and an `APPKEY`.

+`DEVEUI` stands for DEVice Extended Unique Identifier, and it's part of what Helium uses to figure out where to send the packets it receives in the Helium Packet Router.

+`APPKEY` stands for `Application Key`, and is the "secret handshake" part of the process that makes sure your data is not only identified (with the `DEVEUI`) but is also secure.

 ## Want to Watch?
-If watching a video is easier for you than reading, I've recorded one for ya here:
+If watching a video is easier for you than reading, I've recorded one for ya.
+The video goes through onboarding a soil moisture sensor.
+The written tutorial goes through onboarding a Milesight `WS101 SOS` Smart Button.
+I've found it useful to have different examples for the same thing when you're learning.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rhNYKyC3Avs?si=1LimXlj78xfzqPb-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### The Three Key Identifiers